Home Compare COST vs TGT

 Costco Wholesale vs Target: Which Stock Looks Stronger in 2026?

-Costco Wholesale holds the cleaner structural position, with the lead spread across growth and valuation.
+The structural profiles are close, with Costco Wholesale carrying a narrow edge on growth.
 Target still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 In the market, Target carries the stronger setup — intact trend against Costco Wholesale's broken trend.
 That leaves a split case: the structural lead stays with Costco Wholesale, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.